wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-enterprise-security/includes/4-configure-protection-policies-mobile-devices.md

 The **Apps** page allows you to choose how you want to apply this policy to apps on different devices.
 You must add at least one app.

     > [!NOTE]
     > Organizations can add multiple apps that can be governed by a single policy.
-For example Teams, SharePoint, Outlook, and OneDrive are commonly managed Microsoft apps that can share a single app protection policy.
+For example, Teams, SharePoint, Outlook, and OneDrive are commonly managed Microsoft apps that can share a single app protection policy.

 1. Select **Next** to display the Data protection page.
 This page provides settings for data loss prevention (DLP) controls, including cut, copy, paste, and save-as restrictions.
 These settings determine how users interact with data in the apps that this app protection policy applies.